pbgcommits/trainle-solver/README.md

 - Give the hint a nice animation
     - Maybe only show one possible line at a time?
 - Show N/A if there are no optimal stations with that few pairs
+- Make show counts work with single click rather than double (what a weird bug!)